South Africas Rabada And Nortje Rock England In First Test - UrduPoint

 Elgar's doubts over whether England could maintain their aggressive approach with the bat against an attack that has helped South Africa climb to the top of the World Test Championship table were soon justified.

-- Opening salvo - Spearhead fast bowler Rabada, 27, had left-hander Lees caught behind for five and removed struggling fellow opener Crawley for nine after he nicked a ball that nipped away low to Aiden Markram at second slip.
+Spearhead fast bowler Rabada had left-hander Lees caught behind for five and removed struggling fellow opener Crawley for nine after he nicked a ball that nipped away low to Aiden Markram at second slip.

-Crawley's exit left him with a lowly Test average for a specialist batsman of 26 from 47 innings.

-Star batsman Joe Root was powerless to stop the rot, the former England captain lbw for eight to a huge inswinger from towering left-arm paceman Marco Jansen.
+Joe Root was powerless to stop the rot, with the star batsman lbw for eight to a huge inswinger from towering left-arm paceman Marco Jansen, a decision upheld after the former England captain's review.

-Root reviewed Indian umpire Nitin Menon's decision but replays indicated the ball would have clipped leg stump.

 Jonny Bairstow had made 106 and an unbeaten 114 during England's most recent Test, a seven-wicket win over India at Edgbaston last month.

-But he was bowled between bat and pad for a five-ball duck by Nortje as he tried to drive on the up, with England now 55-4.
+But he was bowled for a five-ball duck by Nortje as he tried to drive on the up, with England slumping to 55-4.

 Pope completed a 69-ball fifty but, with the very last delivery of the session, Nortje squared up Stokes to have the all-rounder caught in the slips for 20, leaving England on 100-5 at the interval.

-That became 116-6 shortly afterwards when wicketkeeper Ben Foakes played on to express quick Nortje for six.
+That became 116-6 when wicketkeeper Ben Foakes played on to express quick Nortje, who topped speeds of over 93 mph.

 Pope was now batting with the tail, but rain spared England from further punishment at the hands of the Proteas pace attack, with only Lungi Ngidi yet to take a wicket.